 Probiotics are excellent for digestive health.
 Without a good supply of friendly probiotic bacteria in our gut, we cannot absorb food optimally or keep the lining of our bowel in vital shape.
 Our immune function may suffer as well.

-Whilst probiotics are wonderful, they work best if you have a good prebiotic intake.
+While probiotics are wonderful, they work best if you have a good prebiotic intake.
 Prebiotics are essentially the food and nourishment for probiotic bacteria and help our friendly gut bacteria to thrive.

-Prebiotics are found in a wide range of natural foods, including oats, certain legumes, cooked and cooled rice, bananas, pectin and garlic.
+Prebiotics are found in a wide range of natural foods including oats, certain legumes, cooked and cooled rice, bananas, pectin and garlic.